The following are brief public notifications that have been submitted to our newsroom.

 CITY OF CHUBBUCK is temporarily closing its City Hall lobby to protect residents and employees during the COVID-19 pandemic.
 People making utility payments or dropping off other information should use the box drop located at the south exit of the parking lot.
 Beginning March 31, city offices will be available by phone Monday through Thursday from 10 a.m. to Noon and from 1 p.m. to 3 p.m. at 208-237-2400.
 City offices will be closed on Fridays.
 You may also reach city officials by email at: firstname.lastname@example.org

-FISHERMEN'S BREAKFAST has been canceled.
+FISHERMEN'S BREAKFAST in St. Anthony on Memorial Day weekend has been canceled.

 SOUTHEASTERN IDAHO PUBLIC HEALTH reports the risk of "community spread" of the COVID-19 virus is increasing.
 Community spread is often a trigger to begin implementing new strategies to slow spread of the disease.
 The district says creation of a household plan can help.
 The health district has released some suggestions to help the public meet those goals.
 You can see it here.